shoeb5401/Github-actions-prac/README.md

 # 📘 DevOps EC2 Automation with Terraform (GitHub Actions Enabled)

 This project provides a fully automated infrastructure deployment pipeline using **Terraform** and **GitHub Actions**.
 It provisions AWS EC2 instances, configures IAM roles, uploads logs to S3, fetches environment-based config files, and ensures application health using port checks.
+I have improved this project with the help of coudwatch agent.

 ---